abstracta/groovyDataGenerator4SoapUI/README.md

 # groovyScripts4SoapUI

 Groovy scripts to manage test data in SoapUI projects.

-- *tomarDatosDesdeArchivo.groovy* get the data from the line *lineNo* in *ci.txt* file and set the property *CI* in SoapUi with that value
+- _tomarDatosDesdeArchivo.groovy_ get the data from the line _lineNo_ in _ci.txt_ file and set the property _CI_ in SoapUi with that value
-- *datosPersonas.groovy* generates "random" names, last names and emails in SoapUI
+- _datosPersonas.groovy_ generates "random" names, last names and emails in SoapUI
-- *ci.groovy* could generate random 8 digit valid ci's or validate an existing one analyzing the validation digit
+- _ci.groovy_ could generate random 8 digit valid ci's or validate an existing one analyzing the validation digit
+- _ejemplosMongoDB_ has examples for connecting to a Mongo database and performing actions over collections.

 ## tomarDatosDesdeArchivo

-In order to have this script working, you should replace *route-to-file* in line 4 with the directory where *ci.txt* file it's located, and declare *CI* and *lineNo* properties in SoapUI.
+In order to have this script working, you should replace _route-to-file_ in line 4 with the directory where _ci.txt_ file it's located, and declare _CI_ and _lineNo_ properties in SoapUI.

-If you want to start getting data from the first line you should set *lineNo* to 0 in SoapUI.
+If you want to start getting data from the first line you should set _lineNo_ to 0 in SoapUI.

 ## datosPersonas